ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of rain showers between 10am and 3pm.
-Partly sunny.
+         <h3>This Afternoon</h3>Partly sunny.
 High near 41, with temperatures falling to around 36 in the afternoon.
+Northwest wind around 18 mph, with gusts
-         North northwest wind 15 to 18 mph, with gusts as high as 29 mph.
-Chance of precipitation is 20%.<br></div>
+         as high as 29 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Partly cloudy, with a low around 25.
-Northwest wind 9 to 14 mph, with gusts as high as 22 mph.<br></div>
+         <h3>Tonight</h3>Partly cloudy, with a low around 24.
+Northwest wind 8 to 14 mph, with gusts as high as 22 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Monday</h3>Sunny.
-High near 40, with temperatures falling to around 36 in the afternoon.
-Northwest wind 8 to 17 mph, with gusts as high
+High near 39, with temperatures falling to around 35 in the afternoon.
+Northwest wind 9 to 17 mph, with gusts as high
-         as 26 mph.<br></div>
+         as 25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Mostly clear, with a low around 23.
+         <h3>Monday Night</h3>Mostly clear, with a low around 24.
 West southwest wind 2 to 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Veterans Day</h3>Partly sunny, with a high near 50.
-South southwest wind 7 to 17 mph, with gusts as high as 28 mph.<br></div>
+         <h3>Veterans Day</h3>Mostly sunny, with a high near 50.
+South southwest wind 7 to 17 mph, with gusts as high as 29 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>Mostly clear, with a low around 40.
-Southwest wind 7 to 15 mph, with gusts as high as 24 mph.<br></div>
+         <h3>Tuesday Night</h3>Mostly clear, with a low around 39.
+Southwest wind 8 to 14 mph, with gusts as high as 24 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">